 In recent years, brought on by a renewed interest in the mystical and growing attention to our spiritual side, Kabbalah Jewelry and Kabbalah bracelets, like the Red Kabbalah String Bracelet, have brought attention to the Hamsa.
 Hamsa Hand can be seen on bracelets, necklaces and various types of silver and handmade jewelry.
 Some extensions of the Hamsa Jewelry theme have been rediscovered as well, Evil Eye Jewelry and other variations related to magical protection have been gaining popularity.

 There are a several artists who have been developing unique gifts and original artwork with the Hamsa Hand motives.
 These lines of handmade Hamsa jewelry, Hamsa wall decoratives, home decor and Hamsa accessories (like Key Chains) have become very popular around the world.
 The Hamsa images on this site are a mixed collection of styles and themes.
 Some are influenced by the Far East, Middle East styles, Islamic, Israeli and more.
 There are several leading Israeli artists who have become known for their Hamsa work.
-Artists like Michal David, Ester Shahaf, MIZZE Made for Luck, Iris design and Laly to name a few, have made the Hamsa Hand a popular theme in their work.
+Artists like Ester Shahaf, MIZZE Made for Luck Jewelry and Iris design to name a few, have made the Hamsa Hand a popular theme in their work.

 In a world that seems more uncertain then ever, the Hamsa hand provides a link with a mystical time, when life was simpler.
 Regardless of belief the Hamsa Hand artwork has been bringing people peace, tranquality and beauty.